thosgood/this-weeks-finds/markdown/151-200/week187.md

 If we choose any field, our Dynkin diagram gives us a group.
-If we choose the real or complex numbers we get the real and complex simple Lie groups that physicists know and love, but it\'s also fun to use other fields.
-These other fields give us \"simple algebraic groups\", which are not manifolds but instead algebraic varieties.
+If we choose the real or complex numbers we get the real and complex simple Lie groups that physicists know and love, but it's also fun to use other fields.
+These other fields give us "simple algebraic groups", which are not manifolds but instead algebraic varieties.

-It\'s especially fun to choose the field F~q~ - the finite field with q elements, where q is any power of a prime number.
+It's especially fun to choose the field F~q~ - the finite field with q elements, where q is any power of a prime number.
 The reason this is so fun is that we can also get a group from a Dynkin diagram *without* choosing a field: the so-called Coxeter group!
 Amazingly, all sorts of